• Careers Home

 Summary:

-This role will provide CT Imaging for the broad patient population applying protocols defined the organization’s Radiologists and Cardiologists.
-This role will produce CT images that meet the quality expectations of the department.
-In addition to provision of CT support, is also proficient and available for working in one of the following areas: IR-CT, X-ray, O.R.
-X-ray, GI-Fluoro or Clinical Instructor.
-As a CT Tech, understands and integrates into the delivery of patient care in regards to their growth and development process.
+This role will provide MRI Imaging for the broad patient population applying protocols defined by the organization’s Radiologists and Cardiologists.
+This role will produce MRI images that meet the quality expectations of the department.
+As a MRI Tech, understands and integrates into the delivery of patient care in regards to their growth and development process.
 The position actively supports the Hospital’s and Department’s Continuous Quality Improvement and customer service goals, individually and as an effective team member.
 Exemplifies the Rush mission, vision and ICARE values and acts in accordance with Rush policies and procedures.

 Required Job Qualifications:

-•Competent and proficient in operation of imaging equipment
+•Competent and proficient in operation of MRI equipment

 •Demonstrates good interpersonal and communication skills and ability to work in a team-oriented environment.